rmilne/redis_proxy/README.md

 1. In the case of a cache miss: retrieve the `value` from its backing Redis instance and populate the local cache
 1. Return the value in the response

-`redis_proxy` is code in python with 3 main features:
+`redis_proxy` is implemented with Python and has 3 main features:

-1. TCP Server built with [asyncio](https://docs.python.org/3/library/asyncio.html), that provides an event loop to process connections concurrently with an async/await syntax.
+1. TCP Server built with [asyncio](https://docs.python.org/3/library/asyncio.html), which provides an event loop to process connections concurrently with an async/await syntax.
-1. [TTLCache](https://cachetools.readthedocs.io/en/latest/#cachetools.TTLCache) provided by the [cachetools](https://github.com/tkem/cachetools) package that has Least Recently Used (LRU) behaviour.
+1. [TTLCache](https://cachetools.readthedocs.io/en/latest/#cachetools.TTLCache) provided by the [cachetools](https://github.com/tkem/cachetools) package, which has Least Recently Used (LRU) behaviour.
 1. Pool of processes that connect to Redis in parallel, using [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) and the [Redis](https://redis.io/) client [library](https://github.com/redis/redis-py)

 ## Prerequisites: